Everyone’s asking about eBikes:

 Blog reader James writes: “We are very keen cyclists, and have just gone over to eBikes.
 The eBikes are a gift to the older riders, and we are now able to enjoy our very steep countryside as we had not for the last 10 years.”

 It’s an eRevolution and there are eBikes for every type of rider from mountain bikes to cargo bikes and commuter bikes.
 The newer bikes are lighter, smoother, faster, ‘cooler’ and eBike technology is changing fast.
 Finding the right eBike for you is key and your local bike shop is the best place to start.
 Sidesaddle Bikes asks “What kind of riding you do, your budget and your cycling needs, then we fit a bike for you.
 We can also retro fit your bike with a battery.”
-There are eBikes for every budget and Cit-E-Bikes has “bikes from $1,000 – 8,000 with most people choosing a mid-range bike about $2-3,000.”
+There are eBikes for every budget and Cit-E-Bikes has “bikes from $1,000 – 8,000.
+Most people choose a mid-range bike about $2-3,000.
+People love the step-through Kalkhoff eBike with a Bosch battery range of 75-125km.”
 North Vancouver’s OHM Cycles manufactures premium eBikes – perfect to get you back in the saddle and conquering any hill, rain or shine.
 I ride a GiantDirt-E and my friend has the GiantExplore – both great bikes with a battery range of 75-125km.
 Buy from a reputable bike shop that can service both the bike and the battery.
 Consider a new bike as used bikes are older technology and the battery may be no longer serviceable.
 You can also retro fit your own bike – many retailers such as eBike BC can do this.

 I say: eBikes are exhilarating and you’ll never look back.
 Pedego Electric Bikes says, “it’s like eating chocolate cake, you can’t know what it tastes like until you try it.”
 And their photo says it all — Hello Fun!